Promoting Employee Health

 -

-Implemented sleeping pattern checks for 30,687 employees.
-Checks were conducted via email in fiscal 2022.
+Implemented sleeping pattern checks for 44,832 employees in fiscal 2025.

 -

-Approximately 96% of employees had no sleep-related problems (below threshold).
+Approximately 94% of employees had no sleep-related problems (below threshold).

 (3) Establishment of Support Systems for Returning to Work (Introduced in Fiscal 2007)

-To ensure that employees who have taken long leaves of absences due to physical or mental illness can make a smooth return to the workplace, we have established a support structure for returning to work under which occupational physicians and expert medical staff coordinate closely with the supervisors of such employees.
+To ensure that employees who have taken long leaves of absence due to physical or mental illness can make a smooth return to the workplace, we have established a support structure for returning to work under which occupational physicians and expert medical staff coordinate closely with the supervisors of such employees.

 (4) Mental Health Training